- Sleep Products

 Racial inequality.
 Income inequality.
-We now have a new contributor to inequality in the U.S. – and it’s closer to home than you think.
+There’s yet another contributor to inequality in the U.S. – and it’s closer to home than you think.

 The most recent CDC data reveals that there is an inequality gap in our sleep.
 The long and short of it is this: wealthy white people enjoy better sleep than poorer people of other races.

-Their survey of nearly 500,000 American adults revealed direct relationships between household income and sleep, as well as between race and sleep.
+The CDC’s survey of nearly 500,000 American adults revealed direct relationships between household income and sleep, as well as between race and sleep.
 Your race has a direct relationship with the length and quality of your sleep.
+Not only that, but further research suggests that sleep inequity starts from a young age.

 Keep reading to understand what explains this sleep inequality epidemic, and why it matters.

 The Behavioral Risk Factor Surveillance System is a regular survey the CDC conducts to assess the health of our nation.
 They asked 444,306 adults in all 50 states and DC about their sleep patterns and found dramatic results.